huggingface/ai-blueprint/README.md

   <img src="https://huggingface.co/datasets/huggingface/brand-assets/resolve/main/hf-logo-pirate.png" width="200px" alt="smol blueprint logo">
 </div>

-# A smol blueprint project
+# A smol AI deployment blueprint

-A smol blueprint project showing a practical example of scraping, RAG, information extraction, analysis and fine-tuning in the age of LLMs.
+A smol AI deployment blueprint showing a practical example of scraping, RAG, information extraction, analysis and fine-tuning in the age of LLMs.
 It is a more practical project that strives to apply some of the learning from [the smol-course](https://github.com/huggingface/smol-course) to an end2end real-world problem.

 > 🚀 Ready for production!
 >